 This means the more you increase investment yield the less you need to invest to reach a desired income level.

 Call me a nerd, but I’m excited to write this post because establishing income streams to replace or supplement retirement withdrawals is the core principle at Retire Certain.
-This is because we’re in a time when it’s is beyond challenging to generate investment income given low interest rates, low stock yields and possibly not having saved enough money for retirement.
+This is because we’re in a time when it’s beyond challenging to generate investment income given low interest rates, low stock yields, and possibly not having saved enough money for retirement.

 In this post, we’ll explore different ways to invest to make $10,000 a month from investment income, first with stocks and bonds, and then with alternative income sources.

 I’ve invested in every strategy listed here.
 While I have an AFC® credential, I write mostly from the school of hard knocks here at Retire Certain after almost 40 years of investing my own money and also hiring several financial advisors over the years.
+Over the past 10 years, we’ve gradually replaced job income with income streams from both traditional and alternative assets.

 (You can also scroll down to watch my video on how much you need to invest to make $10,000 a month if you prefer video.)